DisCPP/DisCPP/README.md

 </p>

 ## DiscordPP
-DiscordPP is a Discord API wrapper written in C++; one of the few that can compile on Windows and Linux.
-Its also somewhat focused on being multi threaded.
-Commands and event listeners are ran on seperate threads so dont worry about slowing the bot down with a certain command.
+DiscordPP is a Discord API wrapper written in C++.
+This is one of the few that can compile on Windows and Linux.
+Its also focused on being multi threaded so commands and event listeners are ran on seperate threads, this means you dont have to worry about slowing the bot down with a certain command.

 ## Dependencies
 - [Nlohmann JSON](https://github.com/nlohmann/json)